jentery/506v3/index.md

 I will use the Faculty of Graduate Studies' [official grading system](https://www.uvic.ca/calendar/future/grad/index.php#/policy/B13jeiMdE?bc=true&bcCurrent=07%20-%20Grading&bcGroup=Faculty%20Academic%20Regulations&bcItemType=policies) to assess your work.
 I do not post marks publicly or outside my office, and I do not use plagiarism detection software.

-I will provide written feedback on each of your assignments, regardless of when you submit them: early work in progress (due Sept.
+All assignments should be submitted via Brightspace.
+I will also use Brightspace to provide written feedback on each of your assignments, regardless of when you submit them: early work in progress (due Sept.
 29), mid-term work in progress (due Nov.
 3), late-term work in progress (due Dec.
 1), revisions statement (due Dec.
 1-8), and final project (due Dec.
 15).
 If you ever want additional feedback, then feel free to ask me.
 I can provide it in person or via email.

 Throughout the term, I'll request feedback (verbal and in writing) from you on how the seminar is going.
 I'll also ask you to complete Course Experience Surveys at the end of the term (during our last meeting).